anshulbajpai/typesafe-ids/README.md

 `UUIDBasedIdType` is already implemented in the library.

 To access it, you just need to import `core.idtypes.UUIDBasedIdType`.

-If you also want to use the generated value feature, then also import `core.implicits._`

 #### Custom types and contributing